Fundamentals of Grounding and Safety: Protecting People and Equipment

 These sparks happen when two different conductive bodies are at different voltage potentials.
 Sometimes this can be a surprisingly high voltage, but the amount of current transferred may be too small to even perceive.

 To solve this issue, proper grounding is required to keep all the equipment and control systems at the same neutral voltage level by interconnecting every piece.
 A proper grounding practice accomplishes this task.
+Wrist straps, suits, and footwear are tightly controlled in ESD environments to prevent the voltage difference from occurring in the first place.

 Regulations from NEC Article 250